gaoxiaofeng/troubleShooting/README.rst

   --user=USER          user for remote connection , default user is root --password=PASSWORD  password for remote connection , default password is
                        arthur
-  --sync=SYNC          yes/no,default is yes
-  --console=CONSOLE    set console to on/off,default is on --name=NAME          select the case to run by name --include=INCLUDE    select cases to run by tag, Tags can also be combined
+  --name=NAME          select the case to run by name --include=INCLUDE    select cases to run by tag, Tags can also be combined
                        together with  `AND` and `OR` .
 Example: